There are numerous benefits to doing math centers, but let’s be honest. There are times when things go off the rails. Been there!

 - They aren’t used to regularly sharing their thoughts with their classmates

-1. Set clear expectations in the beginning about math talk during center time
+1. Set clear expectations at the beginning about math talk during center time

 2. Model how this looks by practicing in front of the whole group with a student